mbutkereit/legal/README.txt

               filter_xss_admin() is used to filter content for display, this is a very permissive XSS/HTML filter intended for admin-only use.

-   Integrates with Views, and ships with 2 default vies that display T&C history, and user acceptance of T&Cs.
+   Integrates with Views, and ships with 2 default views that display T&C history, and user acceptance of T&Cs.

 ********************************************************************